AudioKit/audiokit.github.io/audiobus/sender-synth/sender-synth.md

 #endif /* SenderSynth_BridgingHeader_h */
 {% endhighlight %}

-Next grab the Audiobus.swift file from our repository and place it in your project, creating a copy.
+Next grab the [Audiobus.swift](https://github.com/audiokit/AudioKit/blob/master/AudioKit/iOS/Audiobus/Audiobus.swift) file from the AudioKit repository and place it in your project, creating a copy.

 Back in your ViewController.swift file: